mcealt/z_wave_sw3_demo/README.md

+This project is based on the ZWave_SoC_SwitchOnOff_Solution, and includes the boot/boot_ZWave_Switch3.hex file.

+Hardwave: BRD4001A Rev A01 | BRD4210A | BRD8029A Rev A00
+     sdk: GSDK 4.4.3

+1.Use simplicity studio import this project ZWave_Switch3.

+2.recover cc_binary_switch_config.c

+3.build this project ZWave_Switch3

+4.download boot/boot_ZWave_Switch3.hex and ZWave_Switch3.hex

 # Switch On/Off

 The Z-Wave certified Switch On/Off application shows a switch implementation, that turns on any device that is connected to power.
 Examples include lights, appliances, etc.